wongnata/PlayerDogModel/README.md

 - Updated dog model ragdolls so that back legs and torso also move.
 - Updated spectator camera to be better centered around players in dog mode.
 - Updated snare flea interaction so that snare fleas attach to the dog model's head.
+- Updated all logging to use BepIn Ex loggers
-- Added a config file which can enable debug logging and set
+- Added a config file for dev tools and for Verity-3rdPerson overrides
+- Added patch for Verity-3rdPerson which will use custom overrides for dog mode.